Below you will find listings for:

 The Klaras Center for Children and Families (known as KCF) assists children and adolescents, ages 3 through 21, who have significant emotional or behavioral difficulties.
 These children must demonstrate a need for intensive services and meet eligibility requirements.
 Call the Klaras Center directly at 254-752-7889 to speak with an intake specialist, who will conduct a phone screening and, if appropriate, schedule an admissions appointment for your child.

-STARRY Counseling Waco provides free family and individual counseling services to families with children ages 6–17 years old.
-Services are open to all families regardless of income level or insurance coverage.
+STARRY Counseling Waco provides free family and individual counseling services to families with children up to 17 years old or still in high school.
+Counseling services are available at no cost to all families regardless of income level or insurance coverage.
 Common reasons families may pursue counseling at STARRY include divorce, grief, family conflict, behavioral issues, parenting support, and trauma.
+STARRY’s Fatherhood Focus program provides father-positive services to dads and male caregivers, in Spanish as well as English.
 STARRY’s phone number is 254-399-6552.
 Free telehealth services are available.

 The Baylor Psychology Clinic offers sliding scale counseling to children and adults.
 As of this writing, they are not accepting new patients during the COVID-19 crisis, but they are continuing with current clients via telehealth: 254-710-2470.